Ananda Comes Onboard as Co-Presenting Sponsor for the New Season of MasterChef India - www.lokmattimes.com

 Ananda Comes Onboard as Co-Presenting Sponsor for the New Season of MasterChef India

-PNN New Delhi [India], January 2: Ananda, one of India's leading dairy and food brands with a strong foothold ...
+New Delhi [India], January 2: Ananda, one of India's leading dairy and food brands with a strong foothold across ...

 MasterChef India's focus on precision, ingredient integrity and skill-led cooking aligns closely with Ananda's core audience of home cooks and food enthusiasts who value consistency, quality and trust in the ingredients they use every day.
 With dairy playing a central role across MasterChef challenges, from everyday preparations to technically demanding recipes, Ananda's product portfolio fits seamlessly into the MasterChef kitchen.